fwip/mtg_pronouns/reworded_cards.md

 At the beginning of your upkeep, sacrifice Tourach's Chant unless you pay {B}.

-Whenever a player puts a Forest onto the battlefield, Tourach's Chant deals 3 damage to they unless they puts a -1/-1 counter on a creature they controls.
+Whenever a player puts a Forest onto the battlefield, Tourach's Chant deals 3 damage to that player unless they put a -1/-1 counter on a creature they controls.

 Tower of Murmurs 4
 ---------------